 There are several different cycling methods for a new fish tank, all of which have pros and cons.
 A simple way of fishless cycling involves using dechlorinated tap water to fill your tank.
 You then need to add fish food, substrate from an established tank, or some pure ammonia to the water to kick off the nitrate cycle in your biological filter media.

-Test the water after 10 days to ensure the levels of ammonia and nitrite are zero and the nitrates are at most 20ppm.
-You should also test the water for other chemicals and heavy metals before adding your fish.
+Test the water after ten days to ensure the levels of ammonia and nitrite are zero and the nitrates are at most 20 ppm.
+Before adding your fish, you should also test the water for other chemicals and heavy metals.
 To start, add just one or two small fish so that you don't overload the biological filter.

-Trim away dead leaves and broken stems, as per the supplier's instructions, before adding the plants to your tank.
+8. Add Plants.
+Living plants make a great addition to any freshwater fish tank, keeping the water clean and providing shelter for your fish.
+As per the supplier's instructions, trim away dead leaves and broken stems before adding the plants to your tank.
 Leave plenty of space between the plants so they’ll have room to grow.

+11. Maintenance.
 Once your tank is set up, you’ll need to maintain it.
-I recommend changing around 25% of the water every week and rinsing the filter media in tank water once a month to keep it clean and fresh.
-Clean the substrate with an aquarium gravel vacuum to get rid of fish waste, leftover food, and plant debris.
+I recommend changing around 25% of the water weekly and rinsing the filter media in tank water monthly to keep it clean and fresh.
+Clean the substrate with an aquarium gravel vacuum to eliminate fish waste, leftover food, and plant debris.